adammark/Markup.js/README.md

 var result = Mark.up(template, context, options);
 ```

 Note!
-All pipe arguments are passed as strings.
-For example, in the expression
+All _optional_ pipe arguments are passed as strings.
+For example, in
-`{{num|add>23>45}}`, "23" and "45" are strings.
-Therefore, you should cast
+the expression `{{num|add>23>45}}`, "23" and "45" are strings.
+Therefore,
-data types as necessary in your custom pipes:
+you should cast data types as necessary in your custom pipes:

 ``` javascript
 // WRONG!
 1 + "23" + "45" returns "12345"